LaurentOngaro/UEVaultManager/docs/source/usage.rst

     optional arguments:
       -h, --help            Show this help message and exit -f, --force-refresh   Force a refresh of all asset metadata.
 It could take some time !
 If not forced, the cached data will be used
-      -g,  --gui            Display the output in a windows instead of using the console
+      --offline             Use previous saved data files (json) instead of grabing urls and scapping new data -g,  --gui            Display the output in a windows instead of using the console